Code-Maven/wis-python-course-2025-10/PLANS.md

 * Show the titles of the issues for day 1.
 * Remove `__pycache__` https://github.com/arielhindi/Python-Course-Assignments/tree/main/day02 and add it to `.gitignore`

+* Manually write a module, use it and test it. (trianlge from day2 ?), check the code from day3

 * Go over the CLI example from day02

 * [DNA_complement](https://github.com/AdibM02/python-course-assignments/blob/main/day02/DNA_complement.py)